 As a last resort, eat before you go out.
 If your friend won’t consider another restaurant, the menu is awful for vegans and you are going to really struggle to even piece together a meal with the sides alone, eat beforehand and tag along with friends for a drink.
 Explain that you will order drinks and maybe a side like chips but not a full meal because there isn’t anything suitable for you but you would still love to be involved.

 This is also a great option if you are concerned the portions won’t be big enough for you or if you really don’t want to pay £13 for a salad that you know costs pennies to throw together AND you could make so much more exciting at home.
 Friends who love you will want your company and not care whether you’re eating or not.

 Many high street chains are now embracing veganism and we have been so impressed with the progress this year.
 Check out Wagamama’s vegan menu or Pizza Express’ vegan pizzas.
 Check out these awesome eating out recommendations from Veganuary.

 Do you know a vegan restaurant in the UK that is worth us checking out?
 What’s your favourite UK Vegan Restaurant?
 Leave us a comment below with your recommendation.

 If you have recently gone vegan and are struggling over the holiday season, during special occasions or when you travel, reach out to us for advice, connect with other vegans and let us know if these trusty tips that we use are helpful.
 As with any dietary requirement, eating out can be hard.
 But it doesn’t have to mean you can’t be involved, or worse that you have to go against what is right for you and your body just to fit in.
 Happy eating!

-Throughout the first month of 2020, we will be posting daily recipe ideas to our Instagram and Facebook pages to help more people embrace vegan eating.
-From indulgent vegan desserts and treats to full blown meal ideas suitable for the whole family, follow along and try something new.
+Throughout February 2020, we will be posting whole food inspiration to our Instagram and Facebook pages to help more people embrace plant-based eating.
+We’ll show you how to easily incorporate beans, seeds herbs and more so follow along to try something healthy and new.